-- Program graduates will demonstrate the ability to understand and apply ethical considerations to problems in an information systems environment.
+- Program graduates will understand and apply ethical considerations while working to solve problems for an organization.

-- Program graduates will demonstrate the ability to solve business-centered problems by identifying, analyzing, developing, and implementing information system based solutions.
+- Program graduates will help solve problems for an organization by identifying, analyzing, developing, testing, implementing, and deploying information system-based solutions.

-- Program graduates will demonstrate the ability to maintain current knowledge of emerging and changing information system methodologies and technologies to address the critical needs of the business with respect to regulatory demands, strategic goals and daily operations.
+- Program graduates will maintain knowledge of emerging and changing information system methodologies and technologies to address critical needs of an organization.